 Many long-distance runners love the idea of completing a marathon on every continent, and luckily there is an organised event held on King George Island every year exactly for this.

-Once you’ve trained and are feeling ready, you can sign up for a special marathon journey with One Ocean Expeditions that starts off with the race, before eventually continuing on to explore the rest of the Antarctic Peninsula.
+Once you’ve trained and are feeling ready, you can sign up for a special marathon journey that starts off with the race, before eventually continuing on to explore the rest of the Antarctic Peninsula.

 There are 6 types of penguins in Antarctica (Emperor, Adelie, Gentoo, Rockhopper, Chinstrap and Macaroni), and you can find millions of these cute creatures wandering around the continent.